dalejrodriguez/secure-inline-scan-examples/container-image/README.md

 *Secure Api Token is your API Token within Sysdig, under your user profile.

-*For support please reachout to your Sales Engineer.
+*For support please reach out to your Sales Engineer.

 ## Deploying and using sysdig-cli-scanner